anmalkov/minerkeeper/README.md

 MinerKeeper keeps your miner running and notifies you

 It is a console application that constantly monitors your miner and restarts the miner in case he crashed or stopped mining due to any internal errors.
-MinerKeeper, if you want, can also inform you about the restart of the miner by sending an e-mail message to your e-mail address.
+MinerKeeper, if you want, can also inform you about the restart of the miner, generate the summary report about your rig and send the notifications to your e-mail address or to your Telegram Messenger.

 The latest version: v1.0.6 - [download](https://github.com/anmalkov/minerkeeper/releases/download/v1.0.6/MinerKeeper.1.0.6.zip).